malvinanissim/germeval-rug/README.md

 - the Resources folder contains scripts we used to concatenate different sets of word embeddings.
 These were not included in our final submissions to the shared task

-- the Results folder contains COMING SOON
+- the Results folder contains the results of some of our experimental results obtained on a randomly chosen dev set.
+They show how different sets of word embeddings, including our hate-oriented ones, perform in combination with the linear SVM model.

 - the Submissions folder contains the 4 runs we submitted to the shared task (and the Perl evaluation script provided by the organizers).
 Those marked "coarse" deal with the binary classification task (OFFENSE vs. NONE), the single one marked with "fine" deals with the 4-class task (INSULT, PROFANITY, ABUSE, NONE).